Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 A commercial from Nintendo focused on the seniors.

-The fact is that the gaming industry, until then, was considered to be a niche, too complicated for people who were not fully into it like the Gamers (that we started to call the Hardcore Gamers).
+The fact is that the gaming industry, until then, was considered to be a niche, too complicated for people who were not fully into it like the Gamers (whom we started to call the Hardcore Gamers).

 From Wii Sports to Just Dance, the idea was to give anyone the ability to play easy-to-learn games that will have the full family playing together.